 - Telling a pup to get off furniture

 While dog aggression cases can be dealt with by professionals, patient and dedicated owners can work to correct aggressive behaviors by employing targeted strategies:

 - Identify and avoid triggers to prevent confrontations.
 If the dog protects toys, remove them from the general environment so the puppy has nothing to guard.

-- Require the pup to “earn” good stuff with good behavior.
-Create interactions based on your request (e.g., "Sit!") and the payment (the dog sits), which earns it the desired reward (treat/attention/verbal praise).
-The dog should get nothing unless it earns it by responding in a positive way to your command.
+- Require the pup to earn rewards with good behavior.
+Create interactions based on your request (e.g., "Sit!") and the payment (the dog sits), which earns it the desired reward (treat/verbal praise).
+The dog should get nothing—treats or attention—unless it earns it by responding positively to your command.

 - Use happy words or phrases to change your puppy's mood.
-For example, if the dog is growling or posturing, ask, “Wanna go for a walk?” and watch its mood change.
-It’s hard for dogs to be happy and aggressive at the same time.
+For example, if the dog is growling or posturing, speak sweetly and see if its mood changes.

 - Confine a problem pup to a single room, an exercise pen, or a crate to better control its movements and access to trigger areas.

 - Consult a veterinary behaviorist before having a female spayed because conflict-aggressive female dogs tend to get worse if they're spayed.